2019 Bios for Teamsters & Presenters at the DAPFD

 Tom Jenkins is a Consulting Forester and Oxen Logger in Western Massachusetts.
 Since graduating Paul Smith’s College in 1996 he has worked in nearly every facet of the timber business.
 When not in the woods, Tom enjoys spending time with his three children.

-John and Carol Jenkinson live at the Rock Rill Farm, a small hillside Vermont farm in West Berlin VT raising beef, dairy heifers and show steers.
+John Jenkinson lives at the Rock Rill Farm, a small hillside Vermont farm in West Berlin VT raising beef, dairy heifers and show steers.

 Brad Johnson lives with his wife and daughter on a woodlot in Northfield, VT.
-Utilizing horses and a small tractor, he works as an animal powered logger.
-His business, ALL Together Farm, LLC specializes in applying animal power to jobs large and small for which horses and small machinery are the best tools to accomplish the landowner’s goals and expectations.
-He regularly teams up with other like minded animal powered loggers to tackle larger and more complex harvests.
-Brad served on the first DAPNet Board of Directors having been involved with the organization from early on in its existence.
+He and his business partner, Derek O’Toole,co-own and operate Third Branch Horse Logging LLP, an enterprise which specializes in applying draft animal power to jobs large and small for which horses and small machinery are the best tools to accomplish landowners’ goals and expectations.
+Brad served on the first DAPNet Board of Directors and has been involved with the organization from early on in its existence.
 He has a particular interest in expanding the number of folks working with animals in New England forests.

-Erika Marczak is a NY native living in Abington, CT managing her own mixed power market garden, Abington Grown.
-She has a diverse background with a formal education in animal science, participation in traditional 4-H and Farm Bureau activities, while at the same time maintaining a low impact path toward a more sustainable future in agriculture.
-She has been growing vegetables and raising livestock for 15 years, using draft animal power for 7 years, and has been a strong supporter of the DAPNet movement for the last 10 years.
+Erika Marczak is a NY native and has managed her own mixed power market garden.
+She has a diverse background with a formal education in animal science, participation in traditional 4-H and Farm Bureau activities, while at the same time maintaining a low impact path toward a more regenerative future in agriculture and food sovereignty.
+She has been growing vegetables and raising livestock for over 15 years, using draft animal power for half of that time, and has been a strong supporter of the DAPNet movement for many years.

 John Smolinsky of Stannard VT is the owner-operator of Earthbound Forestry Services whose goal is ecological integrity and working with landowners so that they can understand how harvests provide long-term health and strength to the forests economic engine within a healthy and strong ecosystem.
 John has been working horses for 7 years and as a privately insured forest practitioner for 3 years.
 He has worked with horses and oxen and still has not come fully to grips on which he likes more.
 John has also been serving on the board of DAPNet for one year and has always learned a bunch at DAPNet events.

 Phil Warren of Alstead NH has owned draft horses for 35 years.
-He farms with 5 Belgians, making hay on 52 acres.
+He farms with 5 Belgians, making hay on 90 acres.
 Along with his wife Janet, they love to share their horses with others, bringing the horses to many public events.
-Phil is active with the Green Mountain Draft Horse Association and is the Teamster at the Billings Farm and Museum in Woodstock, VT.
+Phil is active with the Green Mountain Draft Horse Association and is the auctioneer for Saturday night’s auction